Former Scott County sheriff’s deputy sentenced to prison for embezzlement, wire fraud

-ABINGDON, Va. — A former Scott County sheriff’s deputy was sentenced to two years in federal prison Thursday after embezzling more than $20,000 from the Scott County Sheriff’s Office, as well as soliciting sex and nude photographs from women on home electronic monitoring, according to a Thursday statement from Acting United States Attorney Daniel Bubar.
+ABINGDON, Va. — A former Scott County sheriff’s deputy was sentenced to two years in federal prison Thursday after pleading guilty to embezzling more than $20,000 from the Scott County Sheriff’s Office and soliciting sex and nude photographs from women on home electronic monitoring, according to acting U.S. Attorney Daniel Bubar.

-Gate City resident Jeffrey Scott Spicer, 52, pleaded guilty to one count of embezzlement and one count of wire fraud in November 2019, the statement said.
+Gate City resident Jeffrey Scott Spicer, 52, pleaded guilty to one count of embezzlement and one count of wire fraud in November 2019, Bubar said in a news release.

 “Citizens have to be able to trust public officials, but when officers violate that trust, it threatens the rule of law,” Bubar said in the statement.
 “I am grateful for the hard work put into this case by the FBI and the Virginia State Police, as we seek to root out corruption at every level.”

-Spicer also abused his position as the owner and operator of a company called Spicewater Home Electronic Monitoring, or Spicewater, the statement said.
-The company was responsible for providing home electronic monitoring services for people sentenced to that kind of surveillance by the Scott County, Virginia, Circuit Court, the statement said.
+Spicer also abused his position as owner and operator of a company called Spicewater Home Electronic Monitoring, or Spicewater, the statement said.
+The company was responsible for providing home electronic monitoring services for people sentenced to that kind of surveillance by the Scott County Circuit Court, the statement said.

-Additionally, the statement said that Spicer solicited nude photographs and sex from some of the women being electronically monitored.
-If they complied, he told them, he wouldn’t reveal that they were breaking the electronic monitoring rules established by the court.
+Additionally, the statement said that Spicer told women he solicited nude photos and sex from that he wouldn’t reveal that they were breaking the electronic monitoring rules, if they complied.

 The former sheriff’s deputy also defrauded the Department of Criminal Justice Services by logging onto its website with other officers’ information and completing online courses and tests for them, the statement said.
-He was paid for completing some of that online training, it added.
+He was paid for completing some of that online training.

-The Federal Bureau of Investigation and Virginia State Police investigated the case and Assistant United States Attorney Lena Busscher prosecuted it for the United States, the statement said.

 Be the first to know